 What are our functions

-We receive, assess and investigate a range of complaints made about IBAC, IBAC staff, VO staff, VAGO staff, Chief Examiner and Examiners and OVIC staff;
+We receive, assess and investigate a range of complaints made about IBAC, IBAC staff, VO staff, VAGO staff, Chief Examiner and Examiners, OVIC staff, OSI and OSI staff.

 We have a key role in relation to public interest disclosures;

 We oversee a range of integrity, investigatory and accountability bodies including monitoring the use of coercive powers and inspecting records of bodies that use covert, intrusive and investigatory powers; and

 We assess relevant procedures and policies of a number of the agencies we oversee.

 We collect personal information provided by applicants, complainants, government agencies, members of the public, employees and other third parties in compliance with our functions and obligations under the Victorian Inspectorate Act 2011 and other relevant legislation.
 This includes information we may receive through enquiries, complaints, investigations, inspections and employees.

 We keep any personal information received or obtained confidential, except where necessary to disclose the information in the performance of our statutory functions under the , or as otherwise authorised or required by law.